jusito/docker-teamspeak-ranksystem/README.md

 Just download a mariadb image from dockerhub and start it with the following command:

-docker run -d --network="bridge" --name "RanksystemDatabase" -v RanksystemDatabase:/var/lib/mysql -e MYSQL_ROOT_PASSWORD="MySecurePassword" mariadb:latest
+docker run -d --name "RanksystemDatabase" --network="bridge" -v /my/own/datadir:/var/lib/mysql -e MYSQL_ROOT_PASSWORD="my-secret-pw" mariadb:latest

+The -v /my/own/datadir:/var/lib/mysql part of the command mounts the /my/own/datadir directory from the underlying host system as /var/lib/mysql inside the container, where MySQL by default will write its data files.

 To start the docker container that you've created with my dockerfile:

 docker run -d --network="bridge" --name "Teamspeak_Ranksystem" tsn-docker:latest

 Add -p 8765:80 to change the Port from 80 to 8765 since port 80 is in use on most servers.

-I would also add the -v Flag to store the database-data outside of the Docker container.

-The -v /my/own/datadir:/var/lib/mysql part of the command mounts the /my/own/datadir directory from the underlying host system as /var/lib/mysql inside the container, where MySQL by default will write its data files.

 # link on dockerhub